GitHub-TC/EmpyrionStructureCleanUp/README.md

 #### Help

-* / struct help: Displays the commands of the mod
+* /struct help: Displays the commands of the mod

-#### Translation Settings / Options
+#### Commands / Options

-* / struct list => Information about the structures and the possible cleanups
+* /struct list => Information about the structures and the possible cleanups
-* / struct help => list of commands
+* /struct help => list of commands
-* / struct calc => re-examine objects and find the cleanup options
+* /struct calc => re-examine objects and find the cleanup options
-* / struct cleanup => Perform the cleanup (whether a move or a delete takes place in the configuration)
+* /struct cleanup => Perform the cleanup (whether a move or a delete takes place in the configuration)

 ### configuration
 A configuration can be found in the file (automatically created on first startup)